GENL/matice/README.md

 ```

 #### Force locale
-With the version 1.1.4, it is possible to force the locale for a specific translation with changing the global local.
+With the version 1.1.4, it is possible to force the locale for a specific translation WITHOUT changing the global local.
 ```js
 setLocale('en') // Set the current locale to English.